coderms1/agentz/README.md

 ##  Structure

 🧩 The repo is organized into agent-specific directories.
-Each folder contains code, documentation, and assets relevant to that agent's function.
+Each folder contains code, docs, and items relevant to that agent's function and purpose.
+💭 Obviously way too many files and needs to be condensed ~ these are the goals!

 ```
 /trench0r_bot/